Education of Looked After and Previously Looked After Children

 At least one member of staff in the school - the Designated Teacher or the Head Teacher - must be informed by the social worker within 48 hours that the child is Looked After and be provided with a copy of the child's current PEP.
 Other members of staff who need to know should be identified at the PEP meeting, taking into account the child's wishes concerning confidentiality.

 A change of school at any time needs the agreement of the relevant local education service maintaining the Education, Health and Care Plan.
-This needs to be planned for as early as possible as it can cause long delays.The child's social worker should ensure that he/she is aware of the current position with regard to the Plan, including any additional support provided and by whom.
+This needs to be planned for as early as possible as it can cause long delays.

 A meeting should be held at the new school as soon as practicable.

-A new or updated PEP should be in place within the first 10 days of a child joining a new school.
+A new or updated PEP should be initiated in place within the first 10 days of a child joining a new school.
 Subsequent PEPs should correspond with the Looked After Review cycle.